raine/tgreddit/README.md

 # tgreddit

-Get a feed of the best stuff in Reddit to Telegram.
+Get a feed of your favorite subreddits to Telegram.

 The killer feature: No need to visit Reddit, as all media is embedded thanks to [yt-dlp](yt-dlp) and Telegram's excellent media support.